-But woom 2 is also a great choice because it features dual hand brakes, a detachable steering limiter, and very lightweight construction (just 11.2 lbs).
+But woom 2 is also a great choice because it features dual hand brake levers, a detachable steering limiter, and very lightweight construction (just 11.2 lbs).
 Like all other woom bikes, this model comes in 5 bright colors as well, so your child will be excited to ride it.

 woom 3 is a lightweight kids’ pedal bike which is ideal for children who have yet to completely relax when riding.
 This model features a completely upright position which is not only comfortable but promotes confidence as well.

 It’s much easier to loosen up when you have a better view of what’s ahead and you can easily put your feet on the ground.